HOW TO STYLE YOUR PARASOL

 We love pastels, they are magic shades that can make everyone and everything look happy.
 Blush pinks are subtle and chic, they’re set off by glorious foliage.
 Pastel blue is a beautiful contrast to the warm colours of summer flowers, and it looks fantastic against wisteria and any climbing plant.
 The sympathetic pastel colours work with similar tones, can balance out a more vibrant scene, and bring graceful hints of summer to neutral settings.
 They’re easy to style with cushions and accessories in similar tones, our suzani cushions in yellow, sky blue and coral are designed to complement our pastel parasols.

 GET CREATIVE WITH CUSHIONS

-"This year we’ve gone for a cottage feel with fine stripes, floral patterns and frilled edges.
+"Create a cottage feel with fine stripes, floral patterns and frilled edges.
 The cushions are block printed by hand in Jaipur, India on beautiful quality cotton.
 They have a frilled edge, a pattern on the front and a striped back so you can flip them over to change the look."

 "Our Suzani cushions are hand-block printed on the finest quality cotton.
 One side has a traditional suzani motif in coral and pink with hints of yellow and sky blue.
 The other side has a plain coral peacock print and handmade tassels."